elusivecodes/fQuery/README.md

 **Has Animation**

-Returns *true* if any of the elements has a CSS animation.
+Returns *true* if any of the nodes has a CSS animation.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 const hasAnimation = dom.hasAnimation(nodes);